Imperial Guard (Napoleon I): Mamelukes

-A squadron of Mamelukes (Escadron de Mamalukes) returned with Napoleon from the Egyptian Campaign in 1799.
+A squadron of Mamelukes (Escadron de Mamelukes) returned with Napoleon from the Egyptian Campaign in 1799.
 They were inducted into the Guard, and usually attached to the Chasseurs à Cheval.
 The squadron was never increased to a regiment in strength.
 Over the years their casualties were replaced from French cavalry regiments, or from any vaguely Middle Eastern related nationalities.

 Elite Gendarmes

 Although technically classed as cavalry of the Guard, Legion de Gendarmerie d'Elite troops invariably served in detachments with the General Staff of the Guard, Napoleon's personal headquarters, and the Guard field camps.
 The Legion included mounted and dismounted troops, the mounted component being two squadrons.

 Guards of Honour

 The Guards of Honour (Régiment de Garde d'Honneur) were four regiments of light cavalry which Napoleon created in 1813 for his campaigns in Germany to reinforce his Guard cavalry decimated in Russia.
 The regiments were dressed in the fashion of the hussars.
 They served alongside the other Guard cavalry, but were not technically part of the Old, Middle or Young Guard.